pradoprojects/Seedlers/README.md

 # Seedlers App [In progress]
-🍅🥕🥔 This is an ongoing project to develop the prototypes for an app that will let gardeners that allows gardners to connect and share seeds/cuttings and tips of their plants with other gardeners.
+🍅🥕🥔 This is an ongoing UX project to design an app that will let gardeners that allows gardners to connect and share seeds/cuttings and tips of their plants with other gardeners.
+The idea is to leverage users' well-being and environmentally sustainable attitudes by nurturing communities that share a common interest in plants.

 ## Empathising phase